-Beginner WordPress users oftentimes confuse the widgets with plugins.
+Beginner WordPress users oftentimes confuse widgets with plugins.
 This is due to their great similarity and related functions.
 However, there are some vast differences between the two.
-Generally, the WordPress widgets are modular elements that add some precise and focused functionality in a certain area of the webpage, whereas the plugins add wider functionality to the WordPress admin panel and to the website that is not available by default.
+Generally, WordPress widgets are modular elements that add some precise and focused functionality in a certain area of the webpage, whereas the plugins add wider functionality to the WordPress admin panel and to the website that is not available by default.
 Such functionality might well include blocking malware, scanning for broken links, helping you improve SEO, and similar.

-To get a deeper insight into the differences between the two, in the next section we will tell you what a WordPress plugin is and how it functions within the entire WordPress platform.
+To get a deeper insight into the differences between the two, in the next section, we will tell you what a WordPress plugin is and how it functions within the entire WordPress platform.

 What is a WordPress Plugin?

-The WordPress plugins are tiny pieces of software that can be installed on the WordPress site.
+WordPress plugins are tiny pieces of software that can be installed on the WordPress site.
 They can either expand the functionalities of different default tools or add completely new features.
 All WordPress plugins are written in PHP and are specially designed to integrate seamlessly with WordPress.

 Just like many other WordPress components, plugins are created to make the platform versatile and flexible.
 Because of this reason, you can add as many or as few plugins as you need and thus amend the features and functionality of your site as much or as little as needed.

 As mentioned, the plugins share a lot in common with the WordPress widgets, but the two terms shouldn’t be confused with each other.
 Along with other differences, there’s a single big one between the two – the WordPress widgets appear and add functionality to a specific area on a given web page, whereas the plugins can add functionality to the admin panel.
-Usually, widgets contain additional content and are placed on certain places on a web page, whereas the plugins are most commonly used to make changes to the mechanics of the website in regards to its main purpose – whether it is a blog, e-commerce site, portfolio, a business website or anything else.
+Usually, widgets contain additional content and are placed in certain places on a web page, whereas plugins are most commonly used to make changes to the mechanics of the website in regards to its main purpose – whether it is a blog, e-commerce site, portfolio, a business website or anything else.

-There are all kinds of WordPress plugins – some help users with managing their on-site media, others with SEO; others still enhance the online security of the entire website.
+There are all kinds of plugins – some help users with managing their on-site media, others with SEO; others still enhance the online security of the entire website.
 Also, some plugins analyze visitors’ on-site behavior, improve loading speeds, add payment gateways, and make grammar checks.
 There are plugins for design customization and such for many different purposes.